plone/plone.testing/README.txt

 To add a body input stream, pass a ``StringIO`` or file as the first parameter.
 To set the environment (request headers), use the ``environ`` keyword argument.
-To simulate a submitted and marshalled form, use the ``form`` keyword argument:
+To simulate a submitted form, use the ``form`` keyword
+argument:

     >>> request = TestRequest(form=dict(field1='foo', field2=1))